canonical/k8s-snap/docs/src/charm/howto/openstack.md

 To follow this guide, you will need:

 - An [OpenStack][openstack] cloud environment.
-- The installation requires Octavia to be available both to support Kubernetes LoadBalancer services and to support the creation of a load balancer for the Kubernetes API.
+- Octavia available both to support Kubernetes LoadBalancer services and to support the creation of a load balancer for the Kubernetes API.
 - A valid [proxy configuration][proxy] in constrained environments.

 ## Installing {{product}} on OpenStack